-Sunday was my son Jeremy’s sixth birthday party, and I spent the few days prior baking his birthday cake.
-On Thursday, I bought ingredients and on Friday I baked four rectangular cakes.
-Saturday night, I decorated the cake.
+My son recently celebrated his eighth birthday, and I spent the few days prior to his party baking the birthday cake.
+On Friday, I bought ingredients and on Saturday night I baked a rectangular cake as well as a circular one.
+On Sunday, I decorated the cake.
 First, I made white, red and black frosting.
-I then assembled two layers, shaped the cake like The Cat in the Hat and frosted his striped hat, whiskered face and body — even adding a black liquorish for his tail.
+I then shaped the rectangular cake into a bowling pin and frosted it accordingly — even adding a red liquorish for the stripes of the pin and black liquorish for the bottom.
+I frosted and decorated the circular cake as a bowling ball to accompany the pin.

 In this week's Torah portion, the Jewish people also embark on a consuming art project.
 In the parasha, God gives extensive instructions on how to build the mishkan, the portable sanctuary which housed the ark and the tablets during the forty-year desert trek.
 These detailed architectural plans fill nearly the entire last third of the book of Exodus.
 Thirteen chapters of the Torah are devoted to this topic.
 By contrast, the creation of the world takes only two chapters!